-\times 10-11 erg s-1 cm-2, while for the 2016 dataset the three flux intervals are 1.42-1.80, 1.80-2.19, $2.19-2.57 \times 10^{-11}$ erg s-1 cm-2, respectively.
+2016 dataset the three flux intervals are 1.42-1.80, 1.80-2.19, and $2.19-2.57 \times 10^{-11}$ erg s-1 cm-2, respectively.
 We determined a best-fit baseline model (using the same continuum model defined in Sect.
 3.1) for each of these groups of spectra (six in total), and used it to simulate 1000 spectra for each group.
-Simulated spectra are grouped at 1/5 of the instrument energy resolution.
-We first apply and fit the baseline model and record the obtained best fit χ^2 .
-Then a second Gaussian component is added.
-Since in real data the detected lines appear to cluster at specific energies, we analyzed the energy bands 4-6 keV, 6-8 keV, and 8-10 keV separately in simulated spectra.
+Simulated spectra are grouped at one-fifth of the instrument energy resolution.
+We first apply and fit the baseline model and record the obtained best-fit $\chi^2$ .
+A second Gaussian component is then added.
+In real data the detected lines appear to cluster at specific energies, and so we analysed the energy bands 4-6 keV, 6-8 keV, and 8-10 keV separately in simulated spectra.
 In particular, the fitted line energy is forced to vary within each of these intervals, and its width is free to vary in the range 0.01-0.5 keV.
-Emission and absorption features are searched separately.
+Emission and absorption features are looked for separately.
 To adopt a conservative approach, for each cluster of features we finally counted how many of the 1000 trials show a $\Delta \chi^2$ higher than the lowest value found in the actual data.
 This does automatically translate into a robust estimate of the significance of each of the detected lines.
 Results are shown in Table 2.

 We find that both emission and absorption lines do not reach a high significance in the unobscured dataset and that they tend overall to be more significant during the obscured phase.
 We also find that the flux state does not seem to have a direct effect on the significance of the features.
-If we take into account their occurrences and calculate the binomial probability, their significance increases sensibly, as shown in Tab.
-2, where the most significant groups of features are identified with the A-E letters in the last column.
+If we take into account their occurrences and calculate the binomial probability, their significance increases significantly, as shown in Table 2, where the most significant groups of features are identified with the letters A-E in the last column.
 The global probability that the absorption lines detected in the 6-8 keV range are not fluctuations is $\gtrsim 4\sigma$ for both source states (C, E).
-As for the emission lines, their estimated significance is $\gtrsim 3\sigma$ in the 4-6 keV range in all the observations (A, D), and 4σ in the 6-8 keV band during the unobscured state (B).
+As for the emission lines, their estimated significance is $\gtrsim 3\sigma$ in the 4-6 keV range in all the observations (A, D), and $4\sigma$ in the 6-8 keV band during the unobscured state (B).

-The transient/variable nature of the detected features is naturally inferred from the fact that they are detected only in a fraction of our time-resolved spectra.
+The transient or variable nature of the detected features is naturally inferred from the fact that they are detected only in a fraction of our time-resolved spectra.

-4. Residual maps (RM)
+4. Residual maps

 The blind search can accurately detect features in each time bin and provides information about their possible repeated appearances at different times during the whole observations.
-It is not simple, though, to understand the evolution in time of such features just from the blind search results: an easy way to trace it is to represent these features in a time-energy plane.
+However, it is not straightforward to understand the evolution of such features in time simply from the blind search results: an easy way to trace this evolution is to represent these features in a time-energy plane.
 This approach was first introduced by Iwasawa et al. (2004) and later used in several studies (e.g. Turner et al. 2006; Tombesi et al. 2007; De Marco et al. 2009; Nardini et al. 2016; Marinucci et al. 2020).
-Since we have studied the presence of emission and absorption features simultaneously, we decided to visualize them altogether
+As we study the presence of emission and absorption features simultaneously, we decided to visualise them together (hence the passage from excess to residual maps in the denomination).